sam-greenwood/taco_vis/paper/paper.md

 #### Benefits of TACO-VIS include:

 * The tools require only the commonly available Python packages numpy and matplotlib and the well maintained ffmpeg framework.
-* Generating an animation can be done in just a simple few lines of code.
+* Generating an animation can be done in just a simple few lines of code, with examples provided.
 * All plots and movies are of publication grade, with user choices for the titles, resolution and frame rate of saved images/movie files.
-* The matplotlib animations often draw fast enough to be suitable to be viewed live without the need to encode to a movie file first.
+* The matplotlib animations often draw fast enough to be suitable to be viewed live (dataset depending) without the need to encode to a movie file first.

 # Acknowledgements